Tommy Baldwin Racing: Car No. 7 history

-For 2012, TBR reached an agreement with Stewart–Haas Racing, allowing TBR to field a No. 10 car for rookie Danica Patrick in 10 Sprint Cup races, beginning with the 2012 Daytona 500.
+For 2012, TBR reached an agreement with Stewart–Haas Racing, allowing SHR to field a No. 10 car for rookie Danica Patrick in 10 Sprint Cup races, beginning with the 2012 Daytona 500.
 For the remaining 26 races, David Reutimann was announced as the primary driver.
 A number of other drivers also ended up running in the No. 10, including road-course ringer Tomy Drissi at Sonoma, Tony Raines when Reutimann substituted for Kurt Busch at Pocono, and J. J. Yeley.
 Patrick brought sponsorship from GoDaddy.com, with Reutimann's primary partners being Accell Construction and TMone.
 For 2013, TBR would keep all rights to the team, including owner's points, however, the No. 10 and GoDaddy would follow Patrick to SHR.